-The Postgraduate Certificate in Ecological Survey Techniques aims to provide the knowledge, understanding and skills needed to conduct effective ecological field surveys for a range of key taxa, and to analyse field survey data with confidence.
+The Postgraduate Certificate in Ecological Survey Techniques aims to provide the knowledge, understanding, and skills needed to conduct effective ecological field surveys for a range of key taxa and to analyze field survey data with confidence.

 It is made up of a number of modules which you can also take separately and use the academic credit elsewhere, or simply for professional training in field survey techniques.